16 Must-Visit Spots In Montana

 Montana is known as "Big Sky Country," where the skies are as limitless as your adventures.
 Now imagine the place in Montana actually named Big Sky.
 You'll find this location in southwest Montana, halfway between Bozeman and Yellowstone National Park — just an hour's drive from either destination.
 Surrounded by national forests, it's a haven for year-round outdoor recreation.

 At the heart of Big Sky lies its crown jewel, Big Sky Resort, Montana's luxury ski destination.
-Unlike other spots in the state, you won't find Big Sky on lists of the best affordable ski vacations in the U.S. But you will find plenty of snow — an average of 400 inches fall every year — and some of the most incredible terrain in the country.
+Unlike other spots in the state, you won't find Big Sky on lists of the best affordable ski vacations in the U.S., but you will find plenty of snow — an average of 400 inches fall every year — and some of the most incredible terrain in the country.
 With nearly 6,000 acres for turning and carving, options abound for all skill levels.
-About half the terrain is suited for beginners and intermediate skiers and riders.
-The other half is advanced to epic, including some rated as "triple black."
+About half the terrain is suited for beginners and intermediate skiers and riders, and the other half is advanced to epic, including some rated as "triple black."
 This place has good reason to be Montana's seasoned skier's secret destination, with challenging slopes and short to non-existent lift lines.

 7. Helena